 The other brand I was passionate about during those wonder years was Head skis.
 I got a hand-me-down pair from a racer friend of mine, and I was in snow-bound heaven.
 Head skis are the Schwinn of my winters, to this day.

 Fast forward to high school when my infatuation with brands really blossomed.
-Classroom doodles were detailed recreations of skateboard brands, ski logos and slalom courses.
+Classroom doodles were detailed recreations of skateboard brands and ski industry logos.
 I could draw perfect replicas of the iconic Rossignol R as well as the Sims logo, G & S, Nordica, Marker and Sun Valley.

 My Peechee was a well-branded work of art and those logos are forever etched in my subconscious.

-I can honestly say I learned a trade.
-In fact, I printed up a resume, walked into a local print shop and landed my first job, which I desperately needed to pay for my brand-name skateboards, brand-name ski gear and brand-name car.
+I can honestly say I quickly learned a trade.
+In fact, at the age of 15 I printed up a resume, walked into a local print shop and landed my first job, which I desperately needed to pay for my brand-name skateboards, brand-name ski gear and brand-name car.

 That print shop was not exactly what you’d call state-of-the-art.
 Quite the opposite, in fact.
 It was an ancient, run-down relic of a by-gone time.
 It reeked of ink, acetone and darkroom chemicals.

 But I loved it.

 The big, hand-fed letterpresses were similar to what we had at school, but the type collection was dramatically larger… Row after row of font drawers, each one full of backward letters and punctuation marks just waiting to be magically transformed into wedding invitations, event flyers or business cards.

 That’s where I developed a keen awareness of letterforms, x heights, leading and line spacing.
 I learned to set type, literally… Choose a font.
 Fish out every letter.
 Set the spacing.
 “Lock it all up.”
 Hold the whole thing up to the mirror to check for typos.